 So that's what we're up to, and how we're doing it.
-If lending a hand seems like something you would be great at, send me an email with your resume: email@example.com.
+If lending a hand seems like something you would be great at, send me an email with your resume: paul at wonderproxy.com.
 WonderProxy is interested in building an awesome diverse team.
 We encourage people from traditionally under-represented groups in tech to apply.

 We're a Canadian company, if you're in Canada we'd probably like to hire you as an employee.
 If you're elsewhere we're open to that, but it will probably need to be a contract position as we're not equipped to hire employees elsewhere (except Norway, long story).

 The WonderTeam on WonderCation, Corey (Sunglasses) does not work for WonderProxy, but if you want to talk poli-sci he’s your guy.
 Alexander (toddler) also not a WonderPerson, but if you want to talk Thomas he’s your little man.